 All of those recyclables you put in the recycling container need a market.
 Encourage your purchasing department to buy supplies that are made from recycled materials.
 Prices for items made from recycled material are usually very close, if not cheaper, than items made from virgin materials.

 Business Composting: Want to start a compost program at work?
 Visit The Natural Resources Defense Council to learn more about food waste collection.
-And, check out these food waste contractors: Bates Trucking, EnviRelation, Veteran Compost, or Waste Neutral.
+And, check out these food waste contractors: Bates Trucking, Compost Crew, EnviRelation, Veteran Compost or Waste Neutral.

 Event Composting: Want to compost at an event?
 Check out the Northeast Recycling Council's Special Events Food Waste Diversion Guide.

 EPA WasteWise Program Businesses, local governments, and non-profit organizations of all sizes and from all industry sectors can join WasteWise.
 WasteWise targets the reduction of municipal solid waste and select industrial wastes, including office paper, corrugated containers, yard trimmings and wood pallets.
 For more information, visit EPA's WasteWise website.